brege/brege.org/content/post/les-miserables-graph-search/index.md

 {{< devel-json-search jsonPath="/data/lesmis/nodes.json" functions="[filterNodesAndEdges,poop]" >}}

-*Les Miserables is one of my favorite books.
-I read most of the original translation on a train ride to Portland, OR from Chicago, IL back in 2008 and enjoyed the remainder on the return trip back East.
-It taught me compassion: when Valjean places the coin in Cosette's shoe.
-Father Christmas always misses her.
-There was an earlier passage of a man stepping on a coin in front of her, while she swept dressed in rags.*

 The search bar is the major addition to the graphing methods.
 Nodes can be clicked and added to a subgraph builder.